get-convex/launchdarkly/README.md

 ## Unsupported LaunchDarkly features

 The LaunchDarkly component for Convex is in beta, and may not support all functionality available in the LaunchDarkly SDK.
-If you encounter any issues or need help with a specific feature, please file an issue in the ]GitHub repository](https://github.com/get-convex/launchdarkly/issues).
+If you encounter any issues or need help with a specific feature, please file an issue in the [GitHub repository](https://github.com/get-convex/launchdarkly/issues).

 - Sending events in Convex queries is not supported.
 If you would like to have the SDK send events to LaunchDarkly (e.g. flag evaluation insights and for experimentation), you should use LaunchDarkly in a mutation or action instead.
 - Big segments